-FY 2022-23 FY 2021-22

-Re-Used Recycled Safely Disposed Re-Used Recycled Safely Disposed

-Plastics (including packaging) Not applicable to the Bank.
+FY 2022-23 FY 2021-22 Re-Used Recycled Safely Disposed Re-Used Recycled Safely Disposed Plastics (including packaging) Not applicab ole to the Bank.
 E-waste Not applicab ole to the Bank.

-Hazardous waste Not applicable to the Bank.
+Hazardous waste Not applicab ole to the Bank.
 Other Waste Not applicab ole to the Bank.

-5. Reclaimed products and their packaging materials (as percentage of products sold) for each product category Not applicable to the Bank.
+5. Reclaimed products and their packaging materials (as percentage of products sold) for each product category a.
+Details of measures for the well-being of employees